 - Talk to someone.
 Try not to hide your feelings.
 Talking to a friend about your struggles will be a huge relief.
 Before talking to your friend, it is essential to ask them to hear what you had to say.
 Repeating traumatizing stories can result in vicarious traumatization in your friend.
 Events that health care professionals see daily are much different from your average day.
 Your workday can affect the mental health status of your friends.

 - It is essential as healthcare professionals that we do not spread any vicarious traumatization to our loved ones.
 We do not want to have a psychological impact on them.
-If you do not feel comfortable talking to your friends, you can still talk to a therapist or a mental health professional.
+If you do not feel comfortable talking to your friends, you can still talk to a therapist or mental health professional.

-Symptoms of Trauma in Healthcare Workers
+Symptoms of PTSD in Healthcare Workers

 - Acute Stress Disorder.
-Acute stress is an fast reaction to a situation.
+Acute stress is a fast reaction to a situation.
 It can change your mental health status immediately.
 Health care professionals can easily be exposed to acute stress from working with COVID-19 patients.
 Many experience PTSD-related symptoms as a result, including intrusive negative thoughts and memories.

 - Vicarious traumatization.
-Trauma does not always occurs from something that happens directly to you.
+Trauma does not always occur from something that happens directly to you.
 Vicarious traumatization can result from witnessing a horrific event.
 Health care workers often experience fatigue, loss of appetite, fear, sleep problems, and relationship conflicts.

 - Traumatic stress.
 Posttraumatic stress disorder, or PTSD, causes intrusive thoughts and hyperarousal.
 A lot of health care workers have these symptoms, even if they do not receive a PTSD diagnosis.
 Traumatic stress can have a significant impact on your mental health status.